viniremigio/ml-infra-sagemaker/README.md

 ## TODO

-- :white_check_mark: Instantiate a Sagemaker Notebook with Terraform
+- :white_check_mark: Provision a Sagemaker Notebook with Terraform
 - Create a model deploy package
 - Integrate with an example of ML package
 - Create a training task